leen-duafi/reading-notes/README.md

 i am 22 years old

-*this is my first experince with coding and here couple of my first pages i made :
+*this is my first experince with coding and here couple of topics i studied :

 | read        | link        |
 | ----------- | ----------- |